dkharazi/clv/README.md

 Regarding the first principle, an average CLV shouldn't be generalized across all customers.
 There is plenty of [evidence of customer heterogeneity](http://brucehardie.com/papers/022/fader_hardie_mksc_10.pdf), meaning we shouldn't assume customers are all the same.
 In other words, we shouldn't assume each customer's CLV is equal to the same average.
 Instead, we should assume they all have different values.

+For example, customer 1 and customer 2 have very different purchasing behaviors based on their order recency and frequency in the illustration below.
+Notice, customer 2 has a much higher likelihood of churning compared to customer 1.
+If we have the power of looking into the future at each customer's actual purchases, then we'll see customer 1 should have a higher estimated CLV compared to customer 2.

 ![CLV Illustration 1](https://raw.githubusercontent.com/dkharazi/customer-centricity/main/clv1.svg)

 Why it's important to rely on CLV instead of historical sales: